 Pothitakis Law Firm received a favorable Decision in a case that had been pending for 10 months.
 The complexity and size of the file apparently contributed to the delay in the issuance of the Decision.

-The Claimant had sustained an injury in 2009 while working for one of the largest companies in the United States.
+The Claimant had sustained an injury while working for one of the largest companies in the United States.
 He sustained an injury to his low back.
 After receiving care from the company authorized physician for approximately a year and a half, the Workers' Compensation insurance carrier indicated that it was their intention to stop paying benefits as they felt the Claimant’s injury had resolved.
 The insurance company took the position that no more care or benefits were owed.

 As the battle was commencing, the Pothitakis Law Firm decided that additional medical care was needed to identify the injury as well as the permanency associated with the injury.
 The Pothitakis Law Firm sent the Claimant to a Functional Capacity Evaluation with a therapist to determine at what levels he could or could not perform work.
 Further, the Pothitakis Law Firm sent the Claimant to a board certified orthopaedic surgeon for an Independent Medical Examination.
 The Functional Capacity Evaluation was found to be valid and the orthopaedic surgeon found that the Claimant had sustained a permanent injury to his low back resulting in a 13% whole person impairment.
 Further, the board certified orthopaedic surgeon set forth permanent lifting restrictions associated with the condition.